-I use child-centred and creative play-based interventions to engage the children and even adults for more effective communication, in depth assessment, and helping individuals to express their feelings and thoughts which they may not be able to express through words.
-My goal is to make children as comfortable as possible in order to feel safe, less resistant, and open to share their concerns.
-Play therapy provides age-appropriate interventions in response to the developmental needs of the children, puts them at ease, and help them to improve their communication, social skills, problem-solving and behavioural challenges.
+As a certified play therapist, I use child-centred and creative play-based interventions to engage the children and even adults for more effective communication, in-depth assessment, and helping individuals to express their feelings and thoughts which they may not be able to express through words.
+My goal is to make children as comfortable as possible in order to feel safe, less resistant, and open to sharing their concerns.
+Play therapy provides age-appropriate interventions in response to the developmental needs of the children, puts them at ease, and helps them improve their communication, social skills, problem-solving and behavioural challenges.
 Even children with special needs and learning disabilities can benefit from play therapy interventions that include but are not limited to sand tray, story-telling, puppetry, various games, doll house, role play, and many more.

 Play therapy brings more fun and joy to sessions, brings family members closer, and improves strained relationships.